-Our Nanoscale Physics Research Laboratory – the first centre for nanoscience in the UK – is a world-leading player in nanoscience research, and has many links to experimental and theoretical groups in Europe and beyond, as well as high-tech industry including our spin-off companies.
+Our Nanoscale Physics Research Laboratory – the first centre for nanoscience in the UK, is a world-leading player in nanoscience research, and has many links to experimental and theoretical groups in Europe and beyond, as well as high-tech industry including our spin-off companies.
 The £6 million Nanoscale Science Facility houses a suite of powerful new tools to probe the physics and applications of nanoscale architectures created in the Lab.
 Research ranges from single atom manipulation through atomic clusters and molecular self-organisation to new catalysts for solar energy and biochips for cancer diagnosis.

-Physics on the nanometre-scale is dominated by quantum mechanics.
 The Nanoscale Physics Research Laboratory is a world leading player in several areas of nanoscience research, notably (a) nanoclusters, (b) atomic manipulation and (c) nanofabrication.
-The field is now at a very exciting stage, where we can test fundamental physics ideas in finely controlled systems while at the same time making the link to applications in engineering, materials and the life sciences, in particular molecular biology, developing a new generation of devices based on nanoscale architectures.
+The field is now at a very exciting stage, where we can probe the fundamental physics of finely controlled systems while at the same time making the link to applications in energy, engineering, materials and the life sciences, developing a new generation of devices based on nanoscale structures.
 Collaborations with high tech companies in the applied areas promote technology transfer and provide additional investment and sponsorship for research and students.
-The Lab’s research projects are led by five staff members:-.
+The Lab’s research projects include:

 Size-selected atomic clusters are prepared and mass filtered using novel cluster beam systems then deposited with controlled energy onto well-defined solid surfaces.
 Deposited clusters (of both metals and semiconductors) are imaged with STM or aberration-corrected scanning transmission electron microscopy, which yields a 3D cluster density map with atomic resolution.
 Excited states (e.g., plasmons, excitons) of the nanostructured surfaces created by cluster deposition are probed by spectroscopic methods.
-The clusters are exploited to immobilise individual protein molecules, as relevant to biochips for early cancer detection, as model catalysts for selective chemistry and as novel electronic and optical components, e.g., for plasmonics.
+The clusters are exploited, for example, to immobilise individual protein molecules, as relevant to biochips for early cancer detection, as model catalysts for selective chemistry and solar energy and to create novel nanostructured optical materials.

 Atomic manipulation is the ultimate limit of nanotechnology.
-Novel methods are developed for single molecule manipulation with the Scanning Tunnelling Microscope, which couple nanoscale charge transport to non-adiabatic molecular dynamics, e.g., via electron injection from the STM tip into molecular resonance states, directly or via lateral electronic transport through surface states (“remote control”). ) Up at the 1-10nm scale, the Scanning Probe Energy Loss Spectrometer is a novel tool which couples STM imaging with local electron spectroscopy for nanoscale analysis.
-Innovations in nanolithography centre on novel molecular resists with high resolution and high sensitivity exposed with EUV light via low energy secondary electrons.
-Work like this underpins our four high tech spin-out companies.
+Novel methods are developed for single molecule manipulation with the Scanning Tunnelling Microscope, which couple nanoscale charge transport to non-adiabatic molecular dynamics, e.g., electron injection from the STM tip into molecular resonance states, directly or via lateral transport of hot electrons in semiconductors.
+Up at the 1-10nm scale, the Scanning Probe Energy Loss Spectrometer is a novel tool which couples STM imaging with local electron spectroscopy for nanoscale analysis.
+Innovations in EUV nanolithography centre on novel molecular resists with high resolution and high sensitivity exposed via low energy secondary electrons.
+Work like this underpins our high tech spin-out companies.

-Nanoclusters/nanoparticles are building blocks for novel materials.
-They are particularly interesting to physicists as one can explore new physics and exploit innovative applications through studying the size and shape dependence of their physical properties.
-The physical properties can also be tuned through the choice of different substrates while one can also vary the chemical composition via nanoalloying.
-These possibilities allow significant flexibility in property optimization.
-This project exploits our group's unique experience in creating advanced nanomaterials and electron microscopy-based techniques to investigate structure and composition-related properties of nanomaterials at the atomic-scale, with particular emphasis on quantitative imaging with the probe-corrected scanning transmission electron microscope.
+Nanoclusters and nanoparticles are building blocks for novel materials.
+They are particularly interesting to physicists as one can explore new physics and exploit innovative applications through studying the size- and shape-dependence of their physical properties.
+Their properties can also be tuned through cluster-surface interactions or by varying the chemical composition via nanoalloying.
+This project exploits our group's unique experience in creating advanced nanomaterials coupled with advanced electron microscopy-based techniques to investigate structure and composition at the atomic-scale, with particular emphasis on quantitative imaging with the aberration-corrected scanning transmission electron microscope (AC-STEM).

 Our research team uses ultra-short laser pulses to investigate ultrafast dynamics on surfaces and in nanoscale systems.
 In particular we are interested in the processes of excitation relaxation in such systems.
-The advantage of ultrashort laser pulses is that they provide a tool to measure directly the dynamics of the charge carriers and lattice following photoexcitation.
+The advantage of ultrashort laser pulses is that they provide a tool to measure directly the dynamics of the charge carriers and the lattice following photoexcitation.
 Knowledge about these processes is very important in the development of modern electronic and optoelectronic devices intended to operate at ultrahigh speed.
-Our team is also developing a new approach to imaging surface plasmons, specifically the strength, direction and phase of the electrical field associated with the plasmons excited on a nanostructured surface.
-The high gain in such structures is needed to detect weak optical signals.
+Our team is also developing a new approach to imaging surface plasmons excited on a nanostructured surface.
+The high gain in such structures opens the way to detect weak optical signals.

-Instrumentation is being developed to grow and anneal thin films, interfaces, and embedded clusters on the nanoscale sized (10-100nm) apexes of specially prepared tungsten tips.
-The process is conducted in an ultra-high vacuum (UHV) scanning electron microscope (SEM) system with the aim to provide superior samples for atomic scale tomography in the transmission electron microscope (TEM).
-Similar technology is being developed for thinning and post-processing of focused ion beam (FIB) lift-out pillars.
-This effort is underpinned by ongoing fundamental research in epitaxy and ultrathin film growth dynamics.
+Instrumentation is being developed to grow thin films, interfaces, and embedded clusters on the nanoscale sized (10-100nm) apexes of specially prepared tungsten tips, to provide superior samples for atomic scale tomography in the transmission electron microscope (TEM) in collaboration with Berkeley.
+This effort is coupled to fundamental research in epitaxy and ultrathin film growth dynamics.